maig123/helloworld/README.md

 monitoring is available at http://34.138.124.61/

-login using the default account for the kube-prom-stack
+for grafana, login using the default account for the kube-prom-stack
  - user: admin
  - password: prom-operator